mascaldotfr/CoRT/CONTRIBUTING.md

    echo '{ "esversion": 11, "sub": true }' > jshintrc
    ./bin/jshint -c jshintrc /where/is/CoRT/js/*.js
    ```
-4. If you touch the python code, try to not adding extra modules as a dependency.

 ### Why using Firefox 78 as a baseline